Devshadow-ui/e-commerce-analysis-UrbanCart/docs/SQL_Analysis.md

 ---

-## Q10. [highest average discount given]
+## Q10.
+Highest average discount given

 ### Business Question
-> [ Which product categories have the highest average discount given, and does that correlate with lower or higher total revenue?]
+> Which product categories have the highest average discount given, and does that correlate with lower or higher total revenue?

 ### SQL Query